Davis86t/banner-pagebuilder-guide/README.md

 - **PageBuilder Pitfalls Cheat Sheet**
   A concise collection of the most common traps, failure modes, and proven fixes encountered in real Banner PageBuilder work.

-All documents are provided as **self-contained HTML** with consistent layout, styling, and print-friendly behavior.
+All documents are provided as **self-contained HTML**, with dedicated dark (screen) and print versions and consistent layout across both.

 ---